 - 7.1 Credit ratings are a key element of our treasury investment strategy, and are used to help us determine the financial strength of the borrower. - 7.2 The credit rating of UK borrowers will rarely exceed that of the UK government and consequently a reduction in the credit rating of the UK government may result in credit rating downgrades for a large number of borrowers.
-Fitch did downgrade the UK government to AA- from AA in March 2020 as a result of the significant weakening of the UK public finances caused by the impact of Covid 19. - 7.3 If the UK government is downgraded further there are two scenarios.
+Fitch did downgrade the UK government to AA- from AA in March 2020 as a result of the significant weakening of the UK public finances caused by the impact of Covid

+- 19. This UK public finances position are currently seen to be stable and no further downgrades are anticipated at this time. - 7.3 However, if the UK government is downgraded further there are two scenarios.
 One is that the financial operating environment of the UK becomes weaker and this weakens the strength of UK borrowers.
 The second is that the rating of the UK government caps the rating of domestic borrowers, but that the strength of the borrowers are unchanged.
 Intermediate positions are possible.
 Our actions will be based on an assessment of the actual situation and we shall take advice from our treasury advisors and the Director of Finance will present a report to the City Mayor for his approval recommending revisions to the investment strategy at Appendix B. All interest paying investments on such a revised lending list will have a minimum credit rating of BBB+ or (if unrated) be judged to be of equivalent standing.
-In this event, a revised treasury strategy will be presented to the Council at the earliest reasonable opportunity. - 7.4 2020/21 has seen increasing financial pressure on local authorities, with evidence that some may struggle to meet their minimum statutory obligations.
-The most prominent have been the situations of Northamptonshire and Croydon.
-In addition, some local authorities have been involved in very large investments in order to achieve income.
-These always carry risk, but the pandemic is likely to see some of these authorities suffer losses compared to budgeted income. - 7.5 There is no legal mechanism for a local authority to go bankrupt or otherwise avoid paying money on loans that were lawfully incurred and there is a legal mechanism to recover loan payments.
+In this event, a revised treasury strategy will be presented to the Council at the earliest reasonable opportunity. - 7.4 2021/22 has seen increasing financial pressure on local authorities, with evidence that some may struggle to meet their minimum statutory obligations.
+The most prominent have been the situations of Slough and Croydon.
+In addition, some local authorities have been involved in very large investments in order to achieve income. - 7.5 There is no legal mechanism for a local authority to go bankrupt or otherwise avoid paying money on loans that were lawfully incurred and there is a legal mechanism to recover loan payments.
 Irrespective of legalities the practical issue is what would happen if, say, an authority simply did not have the cash to both pay its staff and its loans.
 In practice, this has never happened. - 7.6 Our treasury advisors provide advice on lending to local authorities, and believe that the credit worthiness of most local authorities remains strong.